N7co9/PAT.py/README.md

-# PAT.py - Wizard101 PetAutomationTool
+# PAT.py - a Wizard101 PetAutomationTool

 PAT.py is a small scale, vanilla python project, that aims to help out with the pet mechanic in Wizard101.